HackxAnkit/wecode-hack/README.md

-# Automated Meeting Room Booking System
+# 🏢 Automated Meeting Room Booking System

-## Executive Summary
-The **Automated Meeting Room Booking System** is a centralized enterprise-grade platform designed to optimize office meeting room utilization.
-It introduces a **credit-based economy** combined with **Role-Based Access Control (RBAC)** to ensure fair usage, eliminate scheduling conflicts, and enforce accountability in resource consumption through an automated and professional workflow.
+**Team Name: 404 Not Found**

 ---

+## 📌 Executive Summary
+The **Automated Meeting Room Booking System**, developed by **Team 404 Not Found**, is a centralized enterprise-grade platform designed to optimize office meeting room utilization.
+It introduces a **credit-based booking economy** combined with **Role-Based Access Control (RBAC)** to ensure fair usage, eliminate scheduling conflicts, and enforce accountability through an automated and professional workflow.

+---

-## Problem Statement & Scope
+## 🎯 Problem Statement & Scope

 ### Current Challenges
 - **Manual Overhead:** Manual scheduling results in double bookings and operational inefficiencies.